-During the Reporting Period, the Group had no major suppliers due to the nature of its business.
+During the Reporting Period, the Group had no major suppliers due to the nature of its business (2022: Nil).
 As a financial lease services provider, we regard banks and other lenders as our suppliers.

 In the procurement procedures, the Group selects supplier candidates according to the Supplier Code of Conduct.
 The Group strictly follows its procurement procedures to evaluate the business practices of its suppliers.
 During the procurement process, we evaluate suppliers on the basis of price, reputation, track record, willingness to deal with problems, customer service and quality of products and services.
-If the Group finds that a business partner or supplier violates the Supplier Code of Conduct, the Group will try to channel it to correct the situation.
+If the Group finds that a business partner or supplier violates the Supplier Code of Conduct, the Group will consider terminating its business relationship with the relevant business partner or supplier.

-We expect suppliers to maintain high standards of business ethics, communicate with suppliers and encourage them to use more environmentally friendly products and services.
+We expect suppliers to maintain high standards of business ethics.
+We communicate with suppliers and encourage them to use more environmentally friendly products and services.
 In the process of selecting and evaluating suppliers, we have incorporated environmental and social performance as evaluation criteria to identify environmental and social risks in the supply chain.
-For example, we will examine whether candidate suppliers comply with environmental laws and laws governing minimum wage remuneration.
+For example, we will evaluate whether candidate suppliers comply with environmental laws and laws governing minimum wage remuneration.
 The Group maintains close contact with our business partners and meets regularly to share market information and to ensure compliance with local laws and regulations.